godwokenrises/godwoken/docs/quick-start.md

 RUST_LOG=info cargo +nightly run --bin gw-tools -- setup -s deploy/scripts-build.json -k deploy/pk -o deploy/
 ```

-The input file scripts-build.json for this command is as follows:
+The input file scripts-build.json for this command is as follows(you need to modify the prebuild_image & repos):

 ```json
 {